 Discover the differences between an HSA trustee-to-trustee transfer and a direct rollover.
 And which is the safest and easiest method for you.
 Plus, learn how to transfer invested HSA assets, and the basics to filing your taxes for an HSA rollover.

-4 Reasons to Switch HSA Providers
+Four reasons to Switch HSA providers

 Not sure if you need to switch HSA providers right now?
 Here are four reasons why you may need to.
 Don’t let your hard-earned money be wasted—or lose opportunities to have it grow.

-1. New Employer Contributes to HSA
+1. New employer contributes to HSA

 If you have an existing HSA with one provider and start a new job, ask your new employer if they offer HSA contributions as a benefit.
 If they do, chances are they will require you to use the specific HSA provider that they partner with to help contribute.